Strategic Planning: Roles to Consider

 “Write the vision; make it plain…” — Habakkuk 2:2

-Resource mapping asks, “What do we need to get there?”
+Resource mappers ask “What do we need to get there?”
 Technology leadership always juggles the iron triangle of planning.

 Risk assessment asks, “What could hinder us?”
 As a leader, do you have that trusted advisor that can be objective and detached when assessing risk.
 Do you take that advice?
 When you make big decisions, are you taking the time needed?